Acute Mountain Sickness In Ladakh and How To Deal With It!

 - Avoid intense physical activities in the first two days in Ladakh

-- Avoid use of alcohol, drugs and sleeping pills; these will alter the respiratory process and initiate acute mountain sickness.
+- Avoid the use of alcohol and drugs and sleeping pills; these will alter the respiratory process and initiate acute mountain sickness.

 - Return to a lower altitude if needed.

-- Adjust to a low-level of oxygen by climbing at a slower rate.
+- Adjust to a low oxygen level by climbing at a slower rate.

 - Do not intake antioxidants as they are ineffective against AMS.

-- Carry supplemental oxygen in bottles or small container
+- Carry supplemental oxygen in bottles or small containers

 - Consider training in altitude tents which have stimulated conditions of higher altitudes.